Conditions We Treat

 The type of cholesterol involved is LDL (low-density lipoprotein), which is often referred to as the "bad cholesterol" because it can build up in the arteries, block blood flow, and cause a heart attack or stroke.

 There are many different ways to manage or treat lipid disorders.
 As a Board-Certified Clinical Lipidologist, Dr. Robert E. Lending specializes in treating high cholesterol through medications, counseling for lifestyle changes (healthier diet and more exercise), and more.

-Metabolic evaluations, typically in the form a comprehensive metabolic panel (CMP) blood test, can detect cholesterol or triglyceride imbalances.
-It can also identify anemia and iron deficiency, hepatitis, and decreased liver and kidney function.
+Metabolic evaluations, typically in the form of a comprehensive metabolic panel (CMP) blood test, can detect cholesterol or triglyceride imbalances.
+It can also identify anemia or iron deficiency, hepatitis, and decreased liver and kidney function.
 Depending on what is discovered, there are any number of self-care, prescription, and other therapies that can treat your condition.

 Dr. Lending accepts referrals for patients needing expert care for a lipid disorder.
 This medical service is separate from his concierge practice.

 Obesity is a risk factor for many health conditions, including: